AgamChopra/AgamChopra/README.md

 Some things about me:

-- 📫 Please feel free to reach out to me for anything related to ML, physics, and physical sciences in general 😄: achopra4@stevens.edu
+- 📫 Please feel free to reach out to me 😄: achopra4@stevens.edu